sokrypton/ColabFold/README.md

 - Is it okay to use the MMseqs2 MSA server (`cf.run_mmseqs2`) on a local computer?
   - You can access the server from a local computer if you queries are serial from a single IP.
 Please do not use multiple computers to query the server.
 - Where can I download the databases used by ColabFold?
-  - The databases are available [here](https://colabfold.mmseqs.com/)
+  - The databases are available at [colabfold.mmseqs.com](https://colabfold.mmseqs.com)
 - I want to render my own images of the predicted structures, how do I color by pLDDT?
   - In pymol for AlphaFold structures: `spectrum b, red_yellow_green_cyan_blue, minimum=50, maximum=90`
   - In pymol for RoseTTAFold structures: `spectrum b, red_yellow_green_cyan_blue, minimum=0.5, maximum=0.9`

 ### Running locally

-Please checkout the [jax documentation](https://github.com/google/jax#pip-installation-gpu-cuda) for how to make jax work on your GPU or TPU
+Install ColabFold using the `pip` commands below. `pip` will resolvei and install all required dependencies and ColabFold should be ready within a few minutes to use.
+Please check the [JAX documentation](https://github.com/google/jax#pip-installation-gpu-cuda) for how to get JAX to work on your GPU or TPU.

 ```shell
 pip install "colabfold[alphafold] @ git+https://github.com/konstin/ColabFold"